 This idea was developed by the Italian company Serralunga, With designer Raffaella Mangiarotti (deepdesign) creating "Barceloneta" the new stackable chair for the garden, presented at the Salone del Mobile in 2010 in the collection "trà past and future" that manages to be very contemporary, even when looking at the past, but it does so with entirely new eyes.

-Serralunga The company wanted to revisit the chair by Mies to make it a comfortable sitting practice for outdoor and made stackable to save space.
+The Serralunga company wanted to revisit the Mies chair to transform it into a practical seat that is also comfortable for outdoor use and made stackable to save space.

 Perhaps this new solution is able to resolve the contradiction that the "Barcelona" had with the Mies philosophy as he is known as a designer of the Bauhaus, one of which proposed practical, to be produced in quantity to the masses, while its chair it is both expensive and difficult for the mass production.